pearloyewole/wiki-game/README.md

    `get_first_item_of_second_unordered_list` function.
 3. Implement `print-bolded-text` by completing the `get_bolded_text` function.

-For each of these exercises, try writing an expect test to verify its behavior in [test/wiki_game_test.ml](./test/wiki_game_test.ml).
-Note that you will also need to expose these functions in [src/lambda_soup_utilities.mli](./src/lambda_soup_utilities.mli) in order to access them for your tests.
-An example expect test for the `get_title` function is already implemented.
+For each of these exercises, try writing an expect test to verify its behavior.
+You can do this directly in the [lambda_soup_utilities.ml](./src/lambda_soup_utilities.ml) file near its implementation.
+Example expect tests for the `get_title` and `get_list_items` functions are already implemented.

 You can also test your implementation locally on [resources/wiki/Carnivore](./resources/wiki/Carnivore):
 ```